Contact Us

 Petty Officer Munro Munro was in charge of a detachment of ten boats that had landed Marines at the scene.
 He then led his small boat force to a previously assigned rally position.
 Almost immediately upon his return, he was advised by the officer-in-charge that conditions at the insertion point were worse than expected.
 The Marines came under heavy attack from a larger Japanese force and needed to be extracted immediately.
 Petty Officer Munro volunteered to lead the boats back to beach for the evacuation.
 Commanding the rescue force, he directed the boats in-shore under extreme enemy fire and proceeded to evacuate the Marines from the beach.
 Though the majority of the Marines had been loaded into the boats, the last remaining elements of the rear guard were having difficulty embarking.
 Quickly assessing the situation, Petty Officer Munro maneuvered himself and his boats into a position to cover the last group of Marines as they headed to the boats.
 In doing so, he exposed himself to greater enemy fire and, consequently, suffered fatal wounds.
 It was reported that he had remained conscious long enough to utter his final words, "Did they get off”

-For his gallant and altruistic actions in the completion of the rescue mission, Petty Officer Munro was posthumously awarded the Congressional Medal of Honor.
+For his gallant and altruistic actions in the completion of the rescue mission, Petty Officer Munro was posthumously awarded the Medal of Honor.
 On 24 May 1943, President Franklin D. Roosevelt presented the MoH to Petty Officer Munro’s mother, Edith, during a presentation ceremony in the White House Oval Office.
 Petty Officer Munro was also posthumously awarded the Purple Heart Medal.
 His other decorations included the American Defense Service Medal, the Asiatic-Pacific Campaign Medal, and the World War II Victory Medal.

 Petty Officer Munro is the Coast Guard’s only Medal of Honor recipient.